OpenRefine/OpenRefine/docs/docs/manual/starting.md

 ### Database (SQL)

 If you are an administrator or have SQL access to a database of information, you may want to pull the latest dataset directly from there.
 This could include an online catalogue, a content management system, or a digital repository or collection management system.
-You can also load a `.db` file saved locally.
-You will need to use an SQL query to import your intended data.
+You can also load a  database (`.db`) file saved locally.
+You will need to use an [SQL query](https://www.w3schools.com/sql/) to import your intended data.

 There are some publicly-accessible databases you can query, such as [one provided by Rfam](https://docs.rfam.org/en/latest/database.html).
 The instructions provided by Rfam can help you understand how to connect to and query from any database.

 OpenRefine can connect to PostgreSQL, MySQL, MariaDB, and SQLite database systems.
 It will automatically populate the “Port” field based on which of these you choose, but you can manually edit this if needed.

-If you have a downloaded database (`.db`) file from an SQLite database, you can supply the path to the file on your computer directly in the “Database” field at the bottom of the form.
+If you have a `.db` file, you can supply the path to the file on your computer directly in the “Database” field at the bottom of the form.
 You can leave the rest of the fields blank.

 To import data directly from a database, you will need the database type (such as MySQL), database name, the hostname (either an IP address or the domain that hosts the database), and the port on the host.
 You will need an account authorized for access, and you may need to add OpenRefine's IP address or host to the “allowable hosts” for that account.
 You can find that information by pressing “Test” and getting the IP from the error message that results.

 You can either connect just once to gather data, or save the connection to use it again later.
 If you press “Connect” without saving, OpenRefine will forget all the information you just entered.
 If you’d like to save the connection, name your connection in a way you will recognize later.
 Click “Save” and it will appear in the “Saved Connections” list on the left.
 From now on, you can click on the “...” ellipsis to the right of the connection you’ve saved, and click “Connect.”

-If your connection is successful, you will see a Query Editor.
-From here you can write an [SQL query](https://www.w3schools.com/sql/) to pull the specific data you need.
+If your connection is successful, you will see a Query Editor where you can run your SQL query.
 OpenRefine will give you an error if you write a statement that tries to modify the source database in any way.

 ### Google Data